RoboSherlock/robosherlock_docs/source/tutorials/pipeline.rst

 the pipeline happens through running the *run* executable, which takes as parameter the name of the aggregate analysis engine, in this case demo.
 The definition of the pipeline is located in *./descriptors/analysis_engines/demo.xml*.
-The first part of the pipeline definition is **auto-generated during compilation**, and points to the meta definition of all components that we are able to run using the current demo.xml.
-Lines 128-138 are the interesting bit, that define the actual pipeline, that will be executed sequentially.
+The first part of the pipeline definition is **auto-generated during compilation**, and points to the meta definition of all annotator components that we are able to run using the current demo.xml.
+Although during runtime only the definitions of the components that will actually be run are necessarry, it is more convenient to simply have all existing annotator be available.
+The lines in between the *fixedFlow* tag define the actual pipeline, that will be executed sequentially.

 The *demo.xml*